-Loft bed plans with stairs.
-Junior height loft bed plans free from Ana-White.com
+Build your own loft bed plans with stairs.
+Featuring a platform for easy access, junior height loft bed plans free from Ana-White.com

 14 – 2x4 @ 8 feet long